ts-docs/ts-docs/docsPages/Guides/Options.md

 How should exports be displayed.

-- `simple` - Only the names of all the exported elements from the `index.ts` file are shown, along with short previews of them.
+- `simple` - Only the names of all the exported elements from the `index.ts` file are shown.
 If the module doesn't have an `index.ts` file, then no exports are shown.
-- `detailed` - The exports from every file in the module are shown separately, along with their short descriptions.
+- `detailed` - The exports from every file in the module are shown separately.

 The default option is set to `simple`.

 ### stripInternal

 Removes all internal items from the generated documentation, **but** it keeps references around.
 This option is inherited from the `stripInternal` option in your `tsconfig.json` file.
 (You may have to point ts-docs to your `tsconfig.json` file via the `tsconfig` option.)

+### sort

+How to sort items (classes, interfaces, enums, functions, constants, types, methods, properties, enum members)

+- `source` - How they were found in the source code, this is the default option
+- `alphabetical`